Liberty High School (Nevada): Clubs

 There are more than fifty clubs that a student can participate in at Liberty.
 Among them are Ace Dance Crew, Anime Club, Key Club, NHS, Culinary Club, and Black Student Union.

 AFJROTC

 Liberty High school has an Air Force JROTC program.
 They are unit NV-20051.
 They started in 2005 with two instructors.
 They have drill teams which includes an armed drill team, an unarmed drill team, and a color guard.

 Athletics

 The Liberty Patriots compete in the Southern League of the Nevada 5A division.
-Through most of the school's history, the athletic department used the Pat Patriot logo used by the New England Patriots from 1971–92.
+Through most of the school's history, the athletic department used the Pat Patriot logo used by the New England Patriots from 1971 to 1992.
 Recently, the school has adopted a logo similar to that used by the athletic program at Southern New Hampshire University.
 Their Varsity Quiz Program is nationally ranked, having gone to the High School National Championship Tournament for three consecutive years (2017-2019).
-Their athletics department is lead by head football coach Rich Muraco.
+Their athletics department is led by head football coach Rich Muraco.